 Football – $8,504,600

-Dabo Swinney is currently the head coach of football at Clemson University, where he has been since 2008, making up the entirety of his career as head coach.
+Dabo Swinney is currently the head coach of football for the Clemson University Tigers, holding that position since 2008, making up the entirety of his career as head coach.
 Swinney began his career with an assistant coaching position at the University of Alabama in 1993, where he stayed for 10 years before going to Clemson in 2003.
 In 2008, Swinney was named the interim head coach at Clemson after the previous head coach, Tommy Bowden, resigned mid-season.
 Swinney became the full-time head coach shortly thereafter.

 Though Swinney’s first season (or, half-season) as head coach at Clemson wasn’t particularly impressive, he did manage to break their six-game losing streak and come out with a winning season of 4–3.
 After Swinney took over full-time, Clemson’s team significantly improved, with 2015–16 being their best season yet, finishing with a 14–1 record, an Orange Bowl win, and a College Football National Championship title.
 Under Swinney’s lead, Clemson has won four ACC Championships (2011, 2015, 2016, and 2017), as well as six ACC Atlantic Division titles (2009, 2011, 2012, 2015, 2016, and 2017).